jojozhuang/jojozhuang.github.io/_posts/2016-02-03-convert-microsoft-word-to-markdown.md

 Hope you enjoy this tool as well.

+And, you can try Caret MarkDown Editor, https://caret.io/.

 Please Note: Sometimes you see few images in your posting are too large and make the page looks ugly.
 It's better to resize these images.
 For example, change their width from 1024px to 600px and keep the proportion with height.